eden0214/44688_CapstoneProject/README.md

     * Python was used to verify that the data was clean.
     * Python was used to verify that there were no null values in the main attributes.
     * Python was used to identify the data type of the dependent and independent variables - all integers.
     * Finally, Python was used to create visualizations that allowed the data distribution to be reviewed.
+[3]
 * At this point, we were able to conclude that the data was indeed quality data that can be used to determine if a correlation exists between an office location and where a transaction occurs.

+You can find the Python code here: [Anderson_Capstone JupyterLab Notebook](https://github.com/eden0214/44688_CapstoneProject/blob/main/Anderson_Capstone.ipynb).

 # Module 4 Overview: Exploratory Data Analysis
 In Module 4, I began the data analysis portion of the project by performing the Exploratory Data Analysis (EDA).
 EDA is a process to review the data by investigating the data set to summarize and analyze the attributes in order to gain a better understanding of what the data set has to offer.
 EDA often involves visualization to demonstrate any patterns and potential relationships between the variables.
 Making EDA an important part of the data analytics process allows for the data scientist (or analyst) to find outliers/anomalies, test hypotheses, and to check assumptions.
 Statistical summaries and different visualization techniques are used to summarize the data and present it in multiple ways, so the best understanding of the data can be developed.